johnsellin93/grab/README.md

 `grab` turns repository exploration into a deterministic context acquisition workflow built around exact search results, function boundaries, and explicit range extraction.

-Instead of relying on repository-wide indexing or exporting entire codebases, `grab` progressively acquires only the repository context required to investigate a problem or safely implement a change.
+Instead of relying exclusively on repository-wide indexing or exporting entire codebases, `grab` provides both progressive context acquisition for large investigations and snapshot-based workflows for compact repositories.

+Developers can choose the level of context acquisition appropriate for the task.

 <!--